gary-archer/oauth.websample.final/README.md

 ## Overview

 - The final secure SPA, which aims for a [Web Architecture](https://authguidance.com/2017/09/08/goal-1-spas/) with best capabilities.
+  This includes deployment of web static content to the [AWS Content Delivery Network](https://authguidance.com/2018/12/02/spa-content-deployment/).

 - The SPA implements OpenID Connect in an API driven manner using Curity's [Token Handler Pattern](https://github.com/curityio/web-oauth-via-bff).
-- This combines strongest browser security with all of the benefits of an SPA architecture.
+  This combines strongest browser security with all of the benefits of an SPA architecture.

 ## Quick Start